wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 ## DP-100

-Earn the <a target="_blank" href="https://docs.AWS.com/en-us/learn/certifications/exams/dp-100">DP-100 "AWS Certified: AWS Data Fundamentals" certification by passing the one $99 exam</a>.
+Earn the <a target="_blank" href="https://docs.Azure.com/en-us/learn/certifications/exams/dp-100">DP-100 "Azure Certified: Azure Data Fundamentals" certification by passing the one $99 exam</a>.
 Describe ...